Tuesday, June 19, 2012

-Just recently we looked at how imagery is dominating social media in 2012 and one of the biggest stories in social media this year has been the purchase of Instagram by Facebook.
+Just recently we looked at how imagery is dominating social media and one of the biggest stories in social media this year has been the purchase of Instagram by Facebook.

 Whilst we’re awaiting exact details on what Facebook plan to do with Instagram, we’ve taken the initiative to create a refresher guide for brands.